+Topical Gel: 50 mg of testosterone in a unit-dose tube (3)

+-----CONTRAINDICATIONS-----

-- DOSAGE FORMS AND STRENGTHSTopical Gel: 50 mg of testosterone in a unit-dose tube (3) - -----CONTRAINDICATIONS------ - Men with known carcinoma of the breast or known or suspected carcinoma of the prostate (4, 5.1) - Pregnant or breastfeeding women.
+- Men with known carcinoma of the breast or known or suspected carcinoma of the prostate (4, 5.1) - Pregnant or breastfeeding women.
 Testosterone may cause fetal harm (4, 8.1, 8.3)

------WARNINGS AND PRECAUTIONS------
+-----WARNINGS AND PRECAUTIONS-----

 - Monitor patients with benign prostatic hyperplasia (BPH) for worsening of signs and symptoms of BPH.
 (5.1) - Avoid unintentional exposure of women or children to Testim.
 Secondary exposure to testosterone can produce signs of virilization.
 Testim should be discontinued until the cause of virilization is identified.
 (5.2) - Venous thromboembolism (VTE), including deep vein thrombosis (DVT) and pulmonary embolism (PE), have been reported in patients using testosterone products.
 Evaluate patients with signs or symptoms consistent with DVT or PE.
-(5.4) - Exogenous administration of androgens may lead to azoospermia.
-(5.6) - Edema, with or without congestive heart failure, may be a complication in patients with preexisting cardiac, renal, or hepatic disease.
-(5.8, 6.2) - Sleep apnea may occur in those with risk factors.
-(5.10) Monitor prostate specific antigen (PSA), hematocrit, and lipid - concentrations periodically.
-(5.1, 5.3, 5.11) - Testim is flammable until dry.
-(5.14)
+(5.4) - Some postmarketing studies have shown an increased risk of myocardial infarction and stroke associated with use of testosterone replacement therapy.
+(5.5) - Exogenous administration of androgens may lead to azoospermia.
+(5.8) - Edema, with or without congestive heart failure, may be a complication in patients with preexisting cardiac, renal, or hepatic disease.
+(5.10, 6.2) - Sleep apnea may occur in those with risk factors.
+(5.12) - Monitor prostate specific antigen (PSA), hematocrit, and lipid concentrations periodically.
+(5.1, 5.3, 5.13) - Testim is flammable until dry.
+(5.16)